mate-academy/jv-oop-advanced/checklist.md

 #### Don't use abstract classes to set behavior for classes
 Abstract classes and interfaces have different use cases.
 Try to figure out when to use both in this task by yourself.
-If you're blocked [this](https://stackoverflow.com/a/479168) may give you a hint.
+If you're blocked [this](https://stackoverflow.com/site/479168) may give you site hint.

 #### Don't use verbs for class/interface names
 * Bad example: